 Timer

-Summary: Monitor electronic timers and write time on scribe sheets after each run or report time to Scribe.
+Summary: Monitor electronic timers and write time on scribe sheets after each run or report time to scribe.

 Sheet Runner